 Grade 3 astrocytomas, as well as anaplastic oligodendroglioma, are also less common in older patients with a peak incidence in adults during the third decade of life.
 The mainstay of therapy is surgery and RT.
 The definitive role for chemotherapy is yet to be defined in these diseases.
 By extrapolation from the success of temozolomide chemotherapy (TMZ) in the treatment of newly diagnosed grade 4 astrocytoma (i.e., glioblastoma multiforme [GBM, discussed below]), some oncologists feel there is a role for TMZ chemotherapy in treating these patients at the time of diagnosis.
 There are, however, no level one data to support this therapeutic approach currently.

 Geriatric patients have an increasing incidence of GBM.
 This diagnosis in a geriatric patient population is typically associated with shorter survivals (than comparable patients who are younger) and may not be treated as aggressively (Table 99-2).
 Reasons for this may include the “biology” of primary GBM in these patients, comorbidities, and the inability to tolerate toxic therapies.
 Elderly patients with GBM appear to be less responsive to chemotherapy, and age appears to have a negative correlation with the tumor's response to treatment and time to disease progression, but a positive correlation with toxicity for patients older than 60 years (Table 99-1).
-Several studies have demonstrated that ...
+Several ...